Hippocampome-Org/hco_dev_docs/docs/csdevdocs/cstp.md

 ----------------

 <b>Spike events</b><br>
 Spike events are tracked.
-When a spike occurs the formulas in fig 1. are used to process what signal should be added to a post synaptic neuron.<br><br>
+When a spike occurs the formulas in fig 1. are used to process what signal should be added to a post synaptic neuron.

 ![STP Equations](http://uci-carl.github.io/CARLsim4/form_0.png)
 Fig. 1.
 STP equations (CARLsim STP).
 <details>